Improvised nuclear device

-Improvised nuclear devices or (INDs) are theoretical illicit nuclear weapons bought, stolen, or otherwise originating from a nuclear state, or a weapon fabricated by a terrorist group from illegally obtained fissile nuclear weapons material that produces a nuclear explosion.
-An IND could be bought, or it could be built from the components of a stolen weapon or from scratch using nuclear material (plutonium, uranium, or highly enriched uranium).
+Improvised nuclear devices (INDs) are theoretical illicit nuclear weapons bought, stolen, or otherwise originating from a nuclear state, or a weapon fabricated by a terrorist group from illegally obtained fissile nuclear weapons material that produces a nuclear explosion.
+An IND could be bought, or it could be built from the components of a stolen weapon or from scratch using nuclear material (plutonium or highly enriched uranium).
 A successful detonation would result in catastrophic loss of life, destruction of infrastructure, and nuclear contamination of a very large area.

 Types

 One type of an improvised nuclear device [IND] attack could be conducted by terrorists with radiological materials using a radiological dispersal device (RDD), or so-called “dirty bomb.”
 An RDD causes no nuclear explosion but instead uses chemical explosive to spread harmful radioactivity.
 It could cause severe economic disruption and panic in an urban area, without causing large numbers of fatalities.
 Due to their common use in industry, agriculture, and medicine, these materials would be easier for terrorists to obtain.

-Nanotechnology can theoretically be used to develop miniaturised laser-triggered pure fusion weapons that will be easier to produce than conventional nuclear weapons and could be used in terrorist attacks.